 Claim considerations for Business Interruption Insurance during COVID-19

-Since the onset of COVID-19 across the globe, many businesses, including butchers, processors and smallgoods manufacturers, have suffered considerable financial losses and operational disruptions with impacts to supply chains, consumer demand and sales.
+In the year since the onset of COVID-19 across the globe, many businesses, from SMBs through to large organisations, have suffered considerable financial losses and operational disruptions.

-Despite businesses now having experienced over a year of COVID-19 restrictions in varying degrees, a large number of eligible businesses are still yet to explore whether they have a recoverable claim for business interruption losses.
+Despite businesses now having experienced a year of COVID-19 restrictions in varying degrees, a large number of eligible SMBs are still yet to explore whether they have a recoverable claim for business interruption losses.

 The current claims landscape